mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 So, that is the conclusion of the main subject in [Fukanzazengi](glossary#fukanzazengi) .
 That's why [Dogen Zenji](glossary#dogen) said, if you do [zazen](glossary#zazen)  according to [what] Dogen mentions, very naturally, the [dharma](glossary#dharma)  is manifesting itself, and from the first, [dullness](glossary#dullness)  and [distraction](glossary#distraction)  are struck aside.
 Very naturally.
 That is [the] meaning of zazen.
 We do always.

-By the [zazen](glossary#zazen) , if you believe "I should be happy," or "I want to do something," this is not real practice.
+By the [zazen](glossary#zazen), if you believe "I should be happy," or "I want to do something," this is not real practice.
 You never find peace and harmony.
 Because, if you believe that, zazen is always something far from you.
 And also, not only zazen; you accept yourself.
 So, you are not happy person; so you yourself [are] also a person far from real person, opposed to happiness or unhappiness.
 That's why it's pretty difficult to deal with you, and also it's very difficult to deal with zazen, and whatever you do.
 So, that is not [the] practice for us.

 ##### 1:07:20 end of recording